 Shutter Island (2009) opens, appropriately, shrouded in fog.
 Then our hero, Detective Teddy Daniels (Leonardo DiCaprio), cuts through the gray, standing on the prow of a tug boat chugging toward an isolated island hospital for the criminally insane.
 Daniels and his partner (Mark Ruffalo), city cops from an era of fedoras and trench coats and the dogged, tough-guy investigative instincts of a film noir detective, have come to investigate the disappearance of an inmate.

-As Daniels wades through a mental swamp of psychodramas, bad dreams, and the decidedly strange behavior of the doctors (namely Ben Kinsley and Max von Sydow), nurses, orderlies and patients alike, the story shifts (or perhaps refocuses) with each revelation.
+As Daniels wades through a mental swamp of psychodramas, bad dreams, and the decidedly strange behavior of the doctors (namely Ben Kingsley and Max von Sydow), nurses, orderlies and patients alike, the story shifts (or perhaps refocuses) with each revelation.

 A detective movie that slips into psychological mystery, paranoid thriller, and subjective odyssey, Shutter Island is not a project that Scorsese initiated, but the adaptation of the Dennis Lehane’s novel is prime material for a director fascinated by guilt, loyalty, and madness and driven to exploring cinematic expressions of subjected perceptions and emotional states.
 In fact, it invites multiple viewings to retrace the odyssey and sort through the symbolic imagery in light of the revelations.